0install/0publish-gui-dotnet/README.md

 Directory structure
 -------------------
 - `src` contains source code.
-- `build` contains the results of various compilation processes.
+- `artifacts` contains the results of various compilation processes.
 It is created on first usage.
 - `release` contains scripts for creating a Zero Install feed and archive for publishing a build.

 Building